apostoloss/pages/notes/watchlist.md

 This page contains videos/talks that I've most probably watched sometime and I liked them (or parts of them) and felt the urge to keep their links.

-I should have made a short TL;DW; for each but didn't.
+I should have made a short TL;DW for each but didn't.
 Still I'm going to put then under some sort of categories since I don't have a tagging system for them.. (yet)

 # professionalism (in cs)